-About one third of the world’s nations use the first past the post election system, and a popular argument against this system is that it is unfair and that the results of elections using this system do not reflect the true will of the people, and that voting can be pointless.
-The question is, is there any truth to these beliefs?
+One third of the world’s nations use the first past the post election system, and a popular argument against this system is that it is unfair and that the results of elections using this system do not reflect the true will of the people, and that voting can be pointless.
+The implication in this of course is that it is not a very democratic form of electoral system.
+The question is, is there any truth in such beliefs?

-To answer that question we need to look at the system, investigate how it works, what it’s pluses are what it’s minuses are, what it is like in practice, and as I am from the UK I will focus on the U.K.’s use of the system to do that.
-With this in mind we need to first have a little look at the history of democracy in the UK.
+To answer that question, we need to look at the system and investigate how it works and as I am from the UK I will focus on the U.K.’s use of the system to do that.
+With this in mind, we need to first have a little look at the history of democracy in the UK.

 A short history of democracy in the UK

 The next victory came in 1884 when men who owned rural property (about twenty-five percent of men) won the right to vote, meaning all men who owned property could now vote which equated to about fifty percent of the adult male population.
-To go with this the first past the post election system, which is still in use today, was brought into use.
+With this victory, the first past the post election system was introduced.

 Anyhow back on subject, the voting age was lowered to 18 in 1928 which meant that everyone of adult age in the UK could now vote.
 And with that little history lesson out of the way, on to the first past the post system.